 The CUDA solver supports 2 grid dimension orders: YZX and XYZ

 (unlike the CPU one which only supports YZX).
 This is also tested.

 The tests iterate over all Gromacs-compatible CUDA GPUs.

 This adds the inactive calls to PME GPU stages both for PP+PME

 and PME-only ranks.

-#2 Updated by Aleksei Iupinov over 2 years ago
+#2 Updated by Aleksei Iupinov almost 3 years ago

 There are a couple of PME CPU unit test patches sitting idle in Gerrit.